51Degrees/Java-Device-Detection/README.txt

 Address minor issues with code formatting and comments.

-Fixed itermitent issue when no cookies present with profile override.
+Fixed intermittent issue when no cookies present with profile override.

 Version 3.0.7.3